Teriyaki Duck Donburi, a beautiful Japanese rice bowl featuring slow-cooked teriyaki duck leg served with a fried egg, rice & bok choi.

 The core ingredients for a teriyaki sauce are soy sauce, mirin and some form of sugar.
 These ingredients are then reduced to create the desired consistency.

-But I use it in this recipe on some pan fried salmon.
+But I use it in my pan-fried salmon and teriyaki mushrooms recipes.
 However, you can even go left field as I do in these teriyaki meatballs!

 Teriyaki Duck Donburi Recipe